lino-framework/book/docs/admin/permissions.rst

 ===========

-The directories with log files need to be writeable by the Apache process ("www-data" on a standard Debian).
+The directories with log files need to be writable by the Apache process ("www-data" on a standard Debian).
 For example something like this::